kirkbushell/eloquence/README.md

 ## Usage

-First, add the eloquence service provider to your config/app.php file:
+Eloquence is automatically discoverable by Laravel, and shouldn't require any further steps.
+For those on earlier versions of Laravel, you can add the package as per normal in your config/app.php file:

     'Eloquence\EloquenceServiceProvider',